iHwy/bsk-pdf-manager/readme.txt

 It is easy to use.
 You just need copy the shortcodes into the page/post where you want to show.
 Then it will show the link in your page/post.

+Widget is supported now!
+You may show PDFs list in a widget area.

 == Installation ==

-Activate the plugin then you can use either a shortcode [bsk-pdf-manager-pdf id=xx] to show the link of a special PDF document of id xx.
+Activate the plugin then you can use either a shortcode [bsk-pdf-manager-pdf id="1"] to show the link of a special PDF document of id 1 or [bsk-pdf-manager-pdf id="1,2, 3"] to show several PDF documents.

-Or you may use [bsk-pdf-manager-list-category id=xx] to show all PDF documents under the category of id xx.
+You may use [bsk-pdf-manager-list-category id="1"] to show all PDF documents under the category of id 1 or [bsk-pdf-manager-list-category id="1,2,3"] to show all PDFs under categories of id 1, 2, 3.

 The plugin has a very easy admin page that allows you to manage categories and PDF documents.